 Open your plants and inspect the same day received.
 We guarantee your plants to be in excellent condition and arrive alive.
 If you have any problems with your order, please contact us via email (do not call us, email us with pictures) and state the problem and photos of the problem along with your order # to firstname.lastname@example.org within 24 hours of order receival.
 No exceptions to this warranty so please, if you have any problems, we must receive an email within 24 hours of delivery.

 Sassafras Tree, Sassafras Albidum is Hardy Zones 4-9

 The American species is Sassafras albidum.
-The tree is easily recognized by its three leaf shapes: oval, one and two-lobed.
-The leaves and bark have a distinctive sweet aroma and flavor.
-The leaves turn from green to bright orange-pink, yellow-red and scarlet-purple in autumn.
-The leaves are mucilaginous.
-The root bark is used for tea.
-The leaves and root bark are used medicinally.
-It has been used for fever, rheumatism, gout and eye irritation among other things.
+The tree is easily recognized by its three leaf shapes: oval, one, and two-lobed.
+The leaves and bark have a distinctive sweet aroma and flavor; The leaves turn from green to bright orange-pink, yellow-red, and scarlet-purple in autumn; The leaves are mucilaginous; The root bark used for tea.
+The leaves and root bark are used medicinally; used for fever, rheumatism, gout, and eye irritation, among other things.
 No part of the tree is approved for use in the United States because the active constituent, safrole, is carcinogenic.
 American sassafras trees grow up to 60 feet tall.
 The bark is reddish-brown or orange-brown; The trees produce yellow blooms in the spring; Sassafras will grow in well-drained loam, clay, and sandy soils.
 Acidity is not a problem if well-drained.
 The tree lives an average of 100 years and can live up to 500 years.